OSAS/community-website/source/blog/2014-11-04-what-you-missed-at-the-first-manageiq-design-summit.html.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/a2in7EzW1s4" frameborder="0" allowfullscreen></iframe>

+* DevOps Happiness and Puppet Integration - James Shubin discusses what it would take to make ManageIQ fit within existing DevOps-y environments, using Puppet as an example:

+<iframe width="420" height="315" src="//www.youtube.com/embed/OSGr9kshEAk" frameborder="0" allowfullscreen></iframe>

 To keep current on upcoming events, follow [ManageIQ on Twitter](https://twitter.com/manageiq), and join the conversation in IRC at #manageiq channel on irc.freenode.net

 *This article originally appeared on [community.redhat.com](http://community.redhat.com/).
 Follow the community on Twitter at [@redhatopen](https://twitter.com/redhatopen), and find us on [Facebook](https://www.facebook.com/redhatopen) and [G+](https://plus.google.com/u/0/b/113258037797946990391/113258037797946990391/posts).*